srcfl/egw-diy/diy-oss.md

 - Download the Raspberry Pi Imager from the [official Raspberry Pi website](https://www.raspberrypi.org/software/).
 - Use it to burn Raspberry Pi OS Lite (64-bit) to an SD card.

-### Enable SSH
+### Image Configuration

-- Use the Raspberry Pi Imager to enable SSH and Wi-Fi by.
+Use the Raspberry Pi Imager to:
+ - enable SSH
+ - enable WiFi

 ### Insert the SD Card and Power On